-If you are planning to distribute copyrighted material via Blackboard, a coursepak, or play copyrighted material in a synchronous video class,
+If you are planning to distribute copyrighted material via Blackboard, a coursepak, or play copyrighted material in a synchronous Web conferencing class,

 you need to get copyright clearance from the owner or publisher of the material.
 This information about Copyright and Copywrong from the ODU Libraries